dotlang/language/README.md

 1. All extended primitives are defined using language features and based on primitives and `binary` data type.
 2. `string` is defined as an array of `char` data type.
 The conversion from/to string literals is handled by the compiler.
-3. The initialization of array and map with literals is handled by the compiler by calling appropriate `opCall` functions.
-Pease refer to corresponding section.
 4. These types are part of `core` package.
 Please refer to this package documentation for more information about how they work.
 5. String literals should be enclosed in double quotes.
 6. String litearls enclosed in backtick can be multi-line and escape character `\` will not be processed in them.